erikablair/prosody-install-debian-buster/README.md

  file sharing are working including android to android audio and video calls.
  I will add to this as I continue configuration testing to hopefully eliminate errors and redundancies.
- *Now with server to server connections, system-wide broadcasting, and new user welcome message.*
+ *Now with server to server connections, system-wide broadcasting, and a new user welcome message.*
  <br></br>
 ### Pre-requisites